 Waterville peaked in population in 1940 at 717 people.
 Today it has a population of about 651.
 Today, you will find Victorian homes, the railroad station, and many other historic buildings along tree-lined streets.

 The Train Depot, built in 1870, has been restored and houses a museum of Waterville collections.
 The Game Fork one-room schoolhouse has been restored and is now a meeting place for Scouting activities.
 It is located in the northeast corner of Turner Park.
-The Weaver Hotel, built in 1905, is listed on the National Registry of Historic Places, has been completely restored and today serves as a bed & breakfast inn.
+The Weaver Hotel, built in 1905, is listed on the National Registry of Historic Places, has been completely restored, and today serves as a bed & breakfast inn.
 Waterville has many fine Victorian Homes; The Powell home on Commercial Street is also on the National Registry.
 “Banker’s Row,” the 200 block of East Hazelwood, is especially worth seeing.

 Waterville is located in southwest Marshall County on the Little Blue River.
 Highways US 77 and K-9 intersect here.

-©Kathy Weiser/Legends of Kansas, updated November 2021.
+©Kathy Alexander/Legends of Kansas, updated January 2025.

 Also See: